 UK Weekend Meets and Training

 Lecture evenings are held across the country - often in the Autumn.
-The locations vary (see the Lecture Programme), but recently lectures have been held in:
+They provide a great opportunity to meet other members face to face and discuss ski touring plans - as well as listening to the lecture.
+The locations vary (see the Lecture Programme), but recently lectures have normally been held in:

 - Peak District (Hathersage)